-M365 offers a range of opportunities for mentoring, coaching and training.
+Microsoft 365 offers a range of opportunities for mentoring, coaching and training.

-Build a training course as an MS Teams Channel, manage your course documentation – from PowerPoint, Excel or Word – within the channel, separate the content for the instructor from the participants, and create breakout groups as sub-channels so employees can chat amongst themselves or with an instructor.
+Build a training course as a Teams Channel, manage your course documentation – from PowerPoint, Excel or Word – within the channel, separate the content for the instructor from the participants, and create breakout groups as sub-channels so employees can chat amongst themselves or with an instructor.
 Just as relationships can form in the Holiday Inn on training course coffee breaks, so can connections be made in direct messaging and Teams video calls during Virtual Training.

 En masse communication and broader training finds an excellent platform with Stream, where town hall style live video presentations can communicate time-sensitive messaging and keep employees informed and educated wherever they are.

 On the other end of the scale MyAnalytics can help inform learnings about personal working styles, visualising – as it does – the way an employee collaborates, with whom and when.